The safety guide will show you everything you need to know to use your printer safely

-In the case of an emergency, stop the machine immediately by pressing the switch, and disconnecting the power supply.
+In case of an emergency, stop the machine immediately by pressing the switch, and disconnecting the power supply.
 This will prevent more damage to the printer.
-Check visually the printer and get in contact with the BCN3D support team by filling this form.
+Check the printer visually and contactthe BCN3D support team by filling this form.

 Warning!
 As with any other appliance, do not touch the terminals of the mains, the switch, or the power supply.
 There is a risk of electrocution.

 Do not touch the hot parts (heated bed and hotends) as there is a potential risk of burns: The hotend can reach temperatures up to 290°C, while the heated bed can reach peak temperatures of 150°C.

 When the printer ends the print job, wait 15 minutes before touching the printing surface, the printing platform, or the hotends.